School/College: College of Health Sciences

 - Submission of scores on the General Test of the Graduate Record Examination taken within the last five years

 - Completed application to the M.S.OT Professional Entry Pogram.

-- Three letters of recommendation.
-One letter must be from an academic source and one from a clinical/health-related source.
-The third letter can be either from an academic or clinical / health-related source using the Graduate Applicant Reference Form.
+- Three letters of recommendation: One letter must be from an academic source and one from a clinical/health-related source.
+The third letter can be either from an academic or clinical / health-related source.
+All three letters must use the Graduate Applicant Reference Form.

 Major Professor as Advisor

 The Graduate School requires that each student have a major professor to advise, supervise, and approve the program of study.
 Students are assigned faculty advisors in the M.S. in OT program upon acceptance into the program.